 Start by creating a simple sketch showcasing the layout of your kitchen, making sure to include the location of any important features such as the position of your kitchen sink, oven hobs and kitchen appliances.
-Then measure your worktops, taking the measurement from the wall to the edge of your worktops and include measurements for both the length and width of each worktop.
+Then measure your worktops, taking the measurement from the wall to the edge of your worktops and including measurements for both the length and width of each worktop.

 PLAN FOR ADDITIONAL COSTS

-As with any re-modelling project, costs can vary depending on the size of the worktops, kitchen space and the installation costs.
-Stone worktops such as granite, marble and quartz need to be handled with care and whilst getting in an expert to install your worktops may be an extra cost, it can not only be time-saving and better for your safety but also ensure that the process runs smoothly and your worktops are built to last.
+As with any remodelling project, costs can vary depending on the size of the worktops, kitchen space and the installation costs.
+Stone worktops such as granite, marble and quartz countertops need to be handled with care and whilst getting in an expert to install your worktops may be an extra cost, it can not only be time-saving and better for your safety but also ensure that the process runs smoothly and your worktops are built to last.

 Any additional cuts to go around kitchen sinks, drainer grooves by your sink or kitchen hobs can cost extra depending on the size of the cut, and these are all additional factors to take into consideration.

 VISIT A SHOWROOM

 Ok, so you’ve got your worktop measurements, you’ve got an idea of your cost and you have an idea of the material, colour and patterns you like.
 But what now?
 Well, before you go ahead and make a snap decision from some fancy-looking images on the web, pop down and visit a local stone or kitchen showroom.
 It’s important to not just buy online.
 Images that you see on a website can be misleading and may not look exactly how you imagined when you see the material in the flesh.